MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/workplace-communications.md

 **Stream** – If you don’t want viewers to watch the event in either application, you can use [Stream](https://docs.microsoft.com/stream/live-event-overview).

-## How to decide which app is best for your live event:
+## How to decide which app is best for your live event

 There are other considerations besides tenant configuration that will determine which apps you select depending on the level of engagement desired and governance policy of your organization.
 Depending on which service you create the live event from, and the type of event, there will be a different set of features available as the producer, presenter, and viewer of the live event.